-Do you wonder how to meditate properly so you can enjoy all its benefits?
+Are you a new meditator who wants to learn how to meditate properly so you can enjoy all its benefits?

 Maybe you are an experienced meditator, or someone who has tried meditation in the past (but given up in frustration).